sordina/SQLBong/README.md

 Known Bugs
 ----------

-* Regex delimitation can cause a segfaul on large data-sets
+* Regex delimitation can cause a segfault on large data-sets

 To Do
 -----